Snap Judgement: All Is Not Always As It Appears…

 Do What You’ve GOT To Do!

 Her hubby ran for the trailer and backed it up as close to that heifer as he could.
-But since she was down in a grove of trees he could only get so close.
+But since the heifer was down in a grove of trees he could only get so close.

 How will we get her onto the trailer?
 She couldn’t walk or even stand.
 Heck she was so bloated that even laying where she was her back feet were hanging in the air and not touching the ground!